hitchtest/hitch/docs/quickstart/1_creating_a_skeleton_test.rst

 .. note::

-    You can still test your python 2 application without installing python 2 through your package manager.
-How?
-Read on and find out.
+    You can use hitch to test your app using python 2 or python 3 or even both.

 On Ubuntu::